 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.

-- Plain white flour - Also known as all-purpose flour, it is ideal for baking cakes, cookies, pastries, and for thickening sauces.
-Remember to sift it before use in your pastries.
+- Plain white flour - Also known as all-purpose flour, it is ideal for baking cakes, cookies, pastries, and thickening sauces.

 Gently mix them with your fingertips until combined, and form a nice soft dough.